lando/core-next/docs/landofile/services.md

 ### Lando stuff?

 By design most of the typical _Lando-y_ features originate in the [`lando`](#lando-service) service and thus are available in that service and the services built on it.
-Since the `lando` service is built on top of this one those features are not available here.
+Since the `lando` service is built on top of this one, those features are not available here.

 Said another way, you should really only use this service directly if you are _intentionally_ looking to avoid normal Lando features or want to use something that is more-or-less like Docker Compose.

-That said we still are capable of providing a few quality of life hookups for this service.
+That said, tihs service still has a few quality of life improvements over stock Docker Compose v3 syntax.

 #### Auto app mount discovery